-Not all families face the same challenges, but evidence shows that, even when families deal with significant stresses, the creating and nurturing of traditions are linked to better outcomes for kids.
-Well planned and supported traditions are also linked to higher levels of satisfaction, both overall and marital, for the adults in the family—outcomes that benefit everyone!
+Not all families face the same challenges, but even when families deal with significant stresses, the creating and nurturing of traditions are linked to better outcomes for kids.
+No matter the stressors you face, well supported traditions are also linked to higher levels of satisfaction, both overall and marital, for the adults in the family—outcomes that benefit everyone!

-Why are traditions so important?
+Why are family traditions important?

-Traditions give us a sense of belonging.
+- Traditions give us a sense of belonging.
 Psychologists credit traditions with “establishing and perpetuating what it means to be a member of that group.”
 Membership can be a powerful source of emotional well being and comes with the understanding that you belong and are both known and cared for.

-Traditions connect us.
-Rituals and routines can offer a chance to unplug, pause from our harried daily routine and connect, face to face.
+- Traditions connect us.
+Rituals can offer a chance to unplug, pause from our harried daily routine and connect, face to face.
 We often engage multiple senses as we taste and smell special foods, sing or listen to special songs and get our hands busy with the preparation and experience of the ritual, making the connection even more memorable.

-Traditions teach values and connect us to our past.
+- Traditions teach values and connect us to our past.
 Traditions can give children experiences and stories that help them learn about and remember the elders of their family.
 As such, they are an opportunity to understand from whom and where we came.
-They also pass down cultural, religious and family values and may teach specific religious or cultural norms and ideas.
+They also pass down cultural, religious and family values and may teach religious or cultural norms and ideas.
 These values come to life and become part of who we are through the symbolism of rituals.

-What are promising practices for making traditions a part of family life?
+How can we make traditions a part of family life?

 Start with what you value most.
 Do a brainstorm of the values you hold dear, then imagine or search for rituals that make tangible or pass on that value.
 For example, if gratitude emerges, do something like thanking your local park rangers for the work that they do on National Public Lands Day.
 If it really works, do it every September.

 Test out a ritual for each season this year!

-May Day Baskets—We are hooked on acts of kindness done for the pure joy of it, so we make, fill and deliver May baskets to neighbors each May 1st.
+- May Day Baskets—We are hooked on acts of kindness done for the pure joy of it, so we make, fill and deliver May Day baskets to neighbors each May 1st.

-Summer Solstice—We live near a marvelous sun wheel built on the University of Massachusetts campus.
+- Summer Solstice—We live near a marvelous sun wheel built on the University of Massachusetts campus.
 Hundreds of people gather to see the Summer Solstice sun fall over its special rock.
 Even if you don’t have a sun wheel nearby, you can note that this day brings the longest amount of daylight of the year.
 Put on PJs, pack a treat and do a PJ-hike to enjoy a few extra minutes of sunlight together before bedtime.